 This is the one unifying fact that the Never Trump crowd and Trump supporters agree, a second Clinton Administration would be a disaster artist.
 It would paint the United States in a worse light than even President Barack Hussein Obama has done.

 The interesting thing is, Hillary Clinton has allegedly done something illegal while Donald Trump has been vile.
 Of course being vile is not illegal.
-Despite this, Clinton continues to lead most presidential polls by as much as ten percent.
+Despite this, she continues to lead most presidential polls by as much as ten percent.

 Clinton is having a negative effect on the Democrats as their presidential nominee.
 Hillary is seen an elitist who is above the law and this latest Department of Justice announcement adds fuel to the fire.
 Even among women, her support is slipping.
 Obama has even given her the privilege of campaigning on Air Force One, at the expense of the tax payers.
 Even with Bernie Sanders saying he will support her and Elizabeth Warren joining her campaign, her many scandals, even those apart from the email scandal, have effected her polling.
 The perception to some is that there are two sets of laws, one for Clinton and one for regular people.